 More important, not all fats are alike.
 Saturated fat, found mainly in meat and dairy foods, contributes to clogged arteries and cardiovascular disease.
 But monounsaturated and polyunsaturated fats, found in plants and healthful oils, actually protect your health by improving your cholesterol profile.

 Fat has little direct effect on blood sugar levels.
 It is a major energy source for your body, and it helps you absorb certain vitamins and nutrients.

 Another type of fat needed for a variety of vital physiological functions is the family of omega-3 unsaturated fats.
 Your body can't make these on its own; it must get them from food.
-Omega-3s may help prevent heart disease and stroke.
-There is emerging evidence that omega-3s may also help beta cells in the pancreas improve their production of insulin.
 Good sources of omega-3s include fatty fish such as salmon, tuna, sardines, and mackerel.
 Flaxseeds, walnuts, wheat germ, canola oil, unhydrogenated soybean oil, and flaxseed oil are also rich in omega-3s.

 Trans fats are the worst fats for your health.
 These fats are made when hydrogen is added to healthy unsaturated fats to solidify them and make them less likely to spoil.
 Trans fats raise harmful LDL cholesterol, lower beneficial HDL cholesterol, increase inflammation, and make blood more likely to clot.